Skip to main content

 I took a risk, and I am so relieved I made the right choice.

-From September 2024 to June 2025, I was an assistant teacher in Michaël Steiner School in Turnhout (Belgium) thanks to the ESC in collaboration with JINT and AFS France & Belgium.
+From September 2024 to June 2025, I was an assistant teacher at Michaël Steiner School in Turnhout (Belgium) thanks to the European Solidarity Corps in collaboration with JINT and AFS France & Belgium.

 A new start after years of struggle

-When I decided to join ESC, I was standing at a turning point in my life.
+When I decided to join the European Solidarity Corps (ESC), I was standing at a turning point in my life.
 For three years, I had been seriously ill.
 I spent nearly a full year in the hospital, partially lost my mobility, dropped out of college and lived with daily medical care.
 My sickness was deeply connected to mental health issues: depression, anxiety, emotional instability and eating disorders.
-I was on strong medication, had the status of “disabled worker” and my doctor even started mentioning a group home for mentally disabled adults.
+I was on strong medication, had the status of “disabled worker”, and my doctor even started mentioning a group home for mentally disabled adults.

-I didn’t know whether this ESC experience would finally help me move forward or break me even more.
+I didn’t know whether this European Solidarity Corps experience would finally help me move forward or break me even more.
 But I chose to take the risk.
 And I am grateful every day that I did.

 Healing without even realising it